 Step 3: Decide how deep you want the mulch layer to be

-Now that you know the total square footage of your bed, determine how deep you’d like your mulch layer to be.
-For tree and shrub beds, I suggest 3 to 4 inches of mulch (when it comes to mulching these plants, more is never better since thick layers and restrict oxygen flow to the root zone).
+Now that you know the total square footage of your bed, determine how deep you’d like your organic mulch layer to be.
+For tree and shrub beds, I suggest a 3 to 4 inch layer of mulch (when it comes to mulching these plants, more is never better since thick layers and restrict oxygen flow to the root zone).
 For vegetable and flower gardens, 1 to 3 inches is best.

 To make the process easier, I’m now going to give you two different options, based on whether you plan to purchase your mulch in bags or buy it in bulk.